 "Every generation adds a thing," Joire said.
 "5G just explodes that to a whole new dimension."

 What is 5G?

-At its most basic level, 5G is the "new generation of mobile technology," according to Sandro Tavares, the head of 5G and Mobile Networks Marketing for Nokia.
-Nokia has been working to provide 5G networks for pretty much all of the major service providers in the U.S.
+At its most basic level, 5G is the "new generation of mobile technology," according to Sandro Tavares, the head of 5G and Mobile Networks Marketing for Nokia, which has been working to provide 5G networks for the major service providers in the U.S.

 "It is focusing, of course, in delivering data and voice but it does so in a slightly different way that actually allows us to not only provide a better speed, so you will have much faster data speeds than you will have with 4G, it also addresses one other aspect, which is latency," Tavares told ABC News.
 "Latency is the amount of time that a set of data takes to go from point A to point B."